Selvaraghavan: 2010–2019

-2013–present

 Selvaraghavan then chose to restart work on Irandam Ulagam in September 2011, with a new cast of Arya and Anushka Shetty and began shooting for the film again from the start.
 Harris Jayaraj was signed on to be the film's composer, associating with Selvaraghavan for the first time, and production was under way in December 2011.
 The team shot long schedules in Hyderabad and then across Georgia, trying to replicate an imaginary exoplanet which is depicted in the story.
 The film narrates two love stories taking place in parallel universes and how they come to coincide, with the lead actors both playing double roles.
 Talking about the film, the director noted that he tried to readdress the problem of the "concept of pure love being lost to today's generation" and incorporated elements of mysticism, Sufism and a Zen feel to the story.
 By October 2013, the team revealed that all post-production work including computer generated imagery which took months was finally over and the content was locked and ready for release.
 The cost for the film eventually totalled nearly ₹ 60 crores, becoming the director's most expensive production till date.
 The film received mostly average reviews from critics upon release.
 The Hindu wrote: "With just a handful of movies, Selvaraghavan has announced himself a major filmmaker, and it falls on us to look at his latest venture, Irandaam Ulagam, as the (worthy) next installment in a thematically connected oeuvre as well as a (problematic) standalone film.
 It's a love story without a shred of genuine passion".
 The Times of India gave the film 2 out of 5 stars and wrote: "The disjointed way in which the scenes play out in this world at times makes one wonder if we are seeing the film version of a feverish dream Selvaraghavan might have had".
 Sify wrote: "Irandam Ulagam is not everybody's cup of tea, but film is made with a lot of passion and sincerity.
 However, like all his previous films, this one too is ahead of its time", while The New Indian Express noted: "brilliantly conceived, the film, however, falls short on execution".
 The high production values meant that the film became a box office failure and the producer suffered heavy losses on investment.